gravitational/teleport/docs/3.1/ssh_rbac.md

 Variable                | Description
 ------------------------|--------------------------
-`{{ internal.logins }}` | Substituted with "allowed logins" parameter used in `tctl users add [user] <allowed logins>` command.
+`{{internal.logins}}` | Substituted with "allowed logins" parameter used in `tctl users add [user] <allowed logins>` command.
 This applies only to users stored in Teleport's own local database.
-`{{ external.xyz }}`    | Substituted with a value from an external [SSO provider](https://en.wikipedia.org/wiki/Single_sign-on).
+`{{external.xyz}}`    | Substituted with a value from an external [SSO provider](https://en.wikipedia.org/wiki/Single_sign-on).
 If using SAML, this will be expanded with "xyz" assertion value.
 For OIDC, this will be expanded a value of "xyz" claim.

 Both variables above are there to deliver the same benefit: they allow Teleport administrators to define allowed OS logins via the user database, be it the